guardian/facia-tool/client-v2/src/shared/README.md

 ```

-Note that the articles in the Collection are stored as an array of ids.
-The articles that these ids refer to should be passed to the `articleFragmentsReceived` action.
+### CollectionResponse

+The `CollectionResponse` type represents collections as they are stored in facia tool or story packages.
+They are different from `Collections` because they have not yet been normalised.
+A consumer application does
+not have to store collections in the form of the `CollectionResponse` as long as they provide a way of transforming
+the stored collections in the type `Collection` which the shared curation library can understand.

 ### Article Fragments

+Article fragments contain information about the article created by
+the collections tool: when was it added to a live collection, who did this,
+are any of the fields (e.g. headline, trail)  present in the external article
+overriden.
+These overrides are stored in the `Meta` object.

 These article fragments take the following shape:

 ```
 type ArticleFragment = {